Ocala Union Station: History

 Ocala Union Station saw many passenger trains through the years, mainly from the Seaboard Air Line.
 This was due to the fact that the station was located on their mainline, also known as the "S-Line", while ACL's line was a secondary route.
 Seaboard's trains included the New York-originating Silver Meteor, Silver Star, Sunland, and Palmland.
 The station's ACL New York-originating trains included the West Coast Champion and Havana Special.
 Those trains made connections at Jacksonville's Union Station primarily for trains to Mid-Western cities, including the City of Miami, South Wind, Dixie Flagler, Dixie Flyer, Dixie Limited, Flamingo, and Seminole.

 In 1971, most passenger service in the United States was transferred to Amtrak, and the Silver Meteor retained its stop in Ocala, running along the former Seaboard, then Seaboard Coast Line tracks.
 However, the West Coast Champion was discontinued, and passenger service ended for good on the ACL tracks.
 Throughout the latter part of the 20th century, Amtrak would move trains off and onto the S-Line.
 Some of these trains include the Silver Meteor, Silver Star, Floridian, and Palmetto.
 In 1997, the city of Ocala spent 4 millions dollars to renovate the station to its former glory.

-Finally, Amtrak revived the Silver Palm along the now CSX owned S-Line in 1996, where it would keep its name, sleepers, and diner until 2002.
+Finally, Amtrak revived the Silver Palm along the now CSX-owned S-Line in 1996, where it would keep its name, sleepers, and diner until 2002.
 In 2002, the train would be renamed back to Palmetto.
 Two years later, the Palmetto was truncated to Savannah, Georgia on November 1, 2004, prompting Amtrak to revive Silver Star service to Tampa along the CSX A-Line shared by the current Silver Meteor, and part of the suspended Sunset Limited, and finally ending passenger service to Ocala.

-Today, the station operates as a bus terminal for Ocala's SunTran, and Amtrak's Thruway Motorcoach bus service between Jacksonville and Lakeland.
+Today, the station operates as a bus terminal for Ocala's SunTran, and Amtrak Thruway bus service between Jacksonville and Lakeland.
 The platform north of the diamond was abandoned after a derailment took out the canopies in 2009.
 In 2013, fences were installed all around the station platform to prevent people from walking onto the still very active tracks of the Wildwood Subdivision (excluding the abandoned section).

 CSX leased the former ACL line to the Pinsly Railroad Company in 1988 who established the Florida Northern Railroad.
 The ACL line on which the FNOR operates used to run from Jacksonville to Trilby, but now only runs between Lowell and Candler.
 This line has seen sporadic freight service since it was severed at its current terminuses in the 1980's.